Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Mei 2025 18.23.53 UTC
+- WIB: Senin, 12 Mei 2025 19.56.50 UTC
-- WITA: Senin, 12 Mei 2025 19.23.53 UTC
+- WITA: Senin, 12 Mei 2025 20.56.50 UTC
-- WIT: Senin, 12 Mei 2025 20.23.53 UTC
+- WIT: Senin, 12 Mei 2025 21.56.50 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational